C-memory-object-model-study-group/c-mom-sg/notes/cmom-0007-2021-04-08-clarifying-uninitialised-reads-v6.md

 - for reads of uninitialised representation and padding bytes (they might not be treated identically, but we don't so far see any reason why not to), and of any other uninitialised value that one doesn't deem to be programmer errors, one could either:

-    1. regard them as holding stable concrete values - but this is inconsistent with current behaviour for some compilers, or
+    1. regard them as holding stable concrete values.
+This is inconsistent with current behaviour for some compilers,

+	2. regard them as holding stable concrete values, but let implementations nondeterministically read either those or zero.
+This would let programmers control information flow via padding.

-    2. regard them as holding wobbly values, but with a memcpy (or other bytewise read and write) as concretising them to a nondeterministically chosen concrete value in the target (we think this is ugly), or
+    3. regard them as holding wobbly values, but with a memcpy (or other bytewise read and write) as concretising them to a nondeterministically chosen concrete value in the target (we think this is ugly), or

-    3. regard them as holding wobbly values that are propagated as wobbly values by memcpy (or other bytewise read and write), and then either:
+    4. regard them as holding wobbly values that are propagated as wobbly values by memcpy (or other bytewise read and write), and then either:

 		a. deem it to be a programmer error to operate on them in any way except writing them, or